Labradoodle creator says he regrets ‘Frankenstein’s monster’

 Now, designer breeds have become widespread — but so has criticism of the consequences.
 Labradoodles, for example, can develop health problems common to Labrador Retrievers and Poodles such as hip dysplasia and eye disease.

-Colin Tennant, a British expert on dog behaviour with 45 years of experience in the industry, told CNN: “In essence, you are blindly breeding and altering genetics of the line without foreknowledge.”
+Colin Tennant, a British expert on dog behavior with 45 years of experience in the industry, told CNN: “In essence, you are blindly breeding and altering genetics of the line without foreknowledge.”

 Although Tennant said he doesn’t have a problem with cross-breeding in general, he noted that breeders should pay more attention to dog’s health.